Open-STEM/XRPWeb/docs/XRP Software Architecture.md

 ## Architecture Decisions

-Nextjs and React was choosen as the user interface development framework as they are supported by the Open Source community as well as companies like Facebook and Vercel.
+Vite and React was choosen as the user interface development framework as they are supported by the Open Source community as well as companies like Facebook and Vercel.
 Both are respected UI framework which are used by a large development comminity.

 ## Quality Requirements